 Caption: This website is producing several 4xx-errors.
 Again the test tool also shows you which kind of error it encountered.

-– Red rows indicate 4xx-errors
+– Red rows indicate 4xx-errors.

 Wrapping up: A waterfall view is probably the most valuable piece of data you can get

 Ok, now we got it 😉 It just took us a little more than 2,100 words.
-But now you know our 7 waterfall hacks that enable you to perform a fundamental performance audit of any website within a couple of minutes.
+But now you know our 7 waterfall hacks that enable you to perform a fundamental performance audit and analysis of any website within a couple of minutes.

 A waterfall chart combines several sets of information, including loading times, rendering order, and debugging console.
 That makes it a very valuable piece of data.
 And if you know how to properly analyze it, it usually doesn’t take you more than one glance to know all the important facts about a web project.